openmrs/openmrs-contrib-ansible-docker-compose/files/oclapi-qa/README.md

 Check <https://github.com/OpenConceptLab/oclapi/tree/jetstream> for details.

+Please set the following variables in .env:

-Please set ROOT_PASSWORD and OCL_API_TOKEN to some secret values.
+ROOT_PASSWORD and OCL_API_TOKEN to some secret values.

+ENVIRONMENT=qa

-AWS_STORAGE_BUCKET_NAME should be a bucket with write access for a user with credentials passed in AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.
+AWS_STORAGE_BUCKET_NAME should be a bucket in AWS AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are credentials for a user with write access to the bucket

-NEW_RELIC_API_KEY should be left blank for now.
+NEW_RELIC_API_KEY should be left blank for now